AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
-If a subprogram has a Refined Depends Aspect it is used in the analysis of
+If a subprogram has a Refined_Depends aspect it is used in the analysis of
    the subprogram body rather than its Depends Aspect.

 #.
 The verification rules given for :ref:`depends-aspects` also apply.